kingston-hackSpace/About_switches/README.md

 # About switches

 ----
 ### DANGER!
+Be careful when choosing a switch!

-When choosing a switch for your project, it’s essential to ensure it is properly rated for the voltage and current of the equipment you plan to control.
+**It’s essential that your switch is rated for the voltage and current of the equipment you plan to control.**

 Using a switch that isn’t designed to handle the electrical load can lead to overheating, arcing, component failure, fire, or **electric shock(!)**.

 Always check the manufacturer’s specifications and use only switches suitable for the task.

+Example:

+[This switch] is rated for 12V and a maximum of 25A.
+Applying a higher voltage/amperage can be extremely dangerous.

 ----
 ### Types of switches: